Skip to main content

 2. Enter a unique name for your security role in Role Name.

-3. Select any right under Available Rights and select Add to assign it to a role; repeat until all the rights you need are added to your role.
+3. Select any right under Available Rights, then select Add to assign it to the role.
+Repeat until all the rights you need are added.

 4. Select Save.

-Your security role will then be saved and available on the Security Roles page and added to any of your users.
+After saving, your security role is available on the Security Roles page and can be added to any of your users.

-Security Right Required: View Security Roles; Create Security Roles
+Security Rights Required: View Security Roles; Create Security Roles

 Editing a security role